justinwj/Visio-Diagram-Generator/docs/FixtureGuide.md

 - Metadata snapshot: `plan docs/fixtures_metadata.json` (commit hash + commands).

 Keep this guide updated as the fixture matrix or regeneration process evolves.

+Baseline golden fixture updates are self-reviewed and logged by the project maintainer.
+Any changes must be intentional and annotated with a sanitized note via the update script.